caiyuanhao1998/UDP-plus-plus/README.md

 ### Citation
 If you use our code or models in your research, please cite with:
 ```
-@InProceedings{Huang_2020_CVPR,
-author = {Huang, Junjie and Zhu, Zheng and Guo, Feng and Huang, Guan},
-title = {The Devil Is in the Details: Delving Into Unbiased Data Processing for Human Pose Estimation},
-booktitle = {The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
-month = {June},
-year = {2020}
+@inproceedings{cai2020learning,
+  title={Learning Delicate Local Representations for Multi-Person Pose Estimation},
+  author={Yuanhao Cai and Zhicheng Wang and Zhengxiong Luo and Binyi Yin and Angang Du and Haoqian Wang and Xinyu Zhou and Erjin Zhou and Xiangyu Zhang and Jian Sun},
+  booktitle={ECCV},
+  year={2020}
 }
-@article{huang2020aid,
-  title={AID: Pushing the Performance Boundary of Human Pose Estimation with Information Dropping Augmentation,
+@article{huang2020joint,
+  title={Joint coco and lvis workshop at eccv 2020: Coco keypoint challenge track technical report: Udp+},
-  author={Huang, Junjie and Zhu, Zheng and Huang, Guan and Du, Dalong},
+  author={Huang, Junjie and Shan, Zengguang and Cai, Yuanhao and Guo, Feng and Ye, Yun and Chen, Xinze and Zhu, Zheng and Huang, Guan and Lu, Jiwen and Du, Dalong},
-  journal={arXiv preprint arXiv:2008.07139},
   year={2020}
 }
 ```